 Recreational cannabis use and possession by people 21 and older was legalized in the state of Oregon in July 2015.
 However, while Measure 91 made having and consuming cannabis legal in Oregon, the growth, sales and consumption of the product remain federal offenses.
-Read on for our guide to cannabis in Portland, then check out our events calendar for upcoming cannabis-centric events.

 Here’s an overview of the current visitor dos and don’ts related to cannabis in Oregon.

 - Smoke cannabis or consume cannabis edibles in a public place or in public view.
 (This includes the Oregon Convention Center, restaurants, bars, parks, sidewalks, etc.).
 Use in public is a class B felony and can result in a fine of up to $1,000.

 - Smoke cannabis in most hotel rooms.
 (Check with individual hotels for their policies.)

 - Drive or bike under the influence of cannabis.